cse110-sp23-groupll/cse110-sp23-group11/.github/rules/ruleInfo.md

 # Rules
-A lot of the files are failing default/reccomended configurations so I made our own rules.
+The superlinter has default/recommended rules for linting.
+These rules are too strict so we will not be using them and will instead be using our own rules.
 I will give a brief description of the rules in this document but I will give links to a rulesheet with better descriptions.
+Mo

 ## CSS rules https://stylelint.io/user-guide/rules
 1. color-no-invalid-hex : Invalid hex colors are not allowed.